MeminErkenekenXD/Marvelous-Top-Down-Racing-Game/README.md

 However these actions reduces speed.
 In order to take sharp turns without losing speed, the player must master drifting.
 Drifting allows the car to turn without losing speed.

-Both of these system goes hand in hand where skilled players are rewarded for understanding and mastering the cars, the tracks, and the game's system
+Both of these system goes hand in hand where skilled players are rewarded for understanding and mastering the cars, the tracks, and the game's system.

+# Options and Settings
+- Players can control the sound of the game with 3 different categories, Music , SFX and Engine
+- Players can control on whether if they want to use a controller or keyboard for their car.
+If you have 4 players but 2 controllers .
+2 player can control their car with keyboard while the other 2 uses controllers.
+- Players can control on how many laps are required to be done to finish the race.

+# Links